 CRG and the IRS agreed to compromise the claims made by the IRS against CRG and the Tax Court's order was entered on January 6, 2011.
 In the settlement, the IRS conceded 70% of its claimed adjustment to income.
 Instead of a claim for unpaid taxes of \$20.9 million plus interest, the effect of settlement on the Reading consolidated group was to require a total federal income tax obligation of \$5.4 million, reduced by a federal tax refund of \$800,000 and increased by interest of \$9.3 million, for a net federal tax liability of \$13.9 million as of January 6, 2011.
 On October 26, 2011, CRG reached an agreement with the IRS for an installment plan to pay off this federal tax liability, including additional interest accruals at the prescribed IRS floating rate.
 The agreement requires monthly payments of \$290,000 over a period of approximately five years.
-As of December 31, 2013 and 2012, after the payments made during 2013 and 2012, respectively, the remaining federal tax obligation was \$8.3 million and \$10.0 million, respectively, in tax and interest.
-Of the \$8.3 million owed under the installment agreement as of December 31, 2013, \$3.5 million was recorded as current tax liability.
-Of the \$10.0 million owed under the installment agreement as of December 31, 2012, \$3.5 million was recorded as current tax liability.
+As of December 31, 2014 and 2013, after the payments made during 2014 and 2013, respectively, the remaining federal tax obligation was \$5.3 million and \$8.3 million, respectively, in tax and interest.
+Of the \$5.3 million owed to the IRS as of December 31, 2014, \$3.5 million owed to the IRS as on December 31, 2013, \$3.5 million owed to the IRS as non-current tax liability.
+Of the \$8.3 million owed to the IRS as of December 31, 2013, \$3.5 million owed to the IRS as non-current tax liability.

-The impact of the settlement upon the state taxes of the Reading consolidated group, if the adjustment to income agreed with the IRS were reflected on state returns, would be an obligation of approximately \$1.4 million in tax plus interest and potential penalty.
-As of December 31, 2013, no deficiency has been asserted by the State of California, and we have made no final decision as to the course of action to be followed when a deficiency is asserted.
+The impact of the settlement upon the state taxes of the Reading consolidated group, if the adjustment to income agreed with the IRS were reflected on state returns, would be an obligation of approximately \$1.4 million in tax plus interest.
+As of December 31, 2014, no deficiency has been asserted by the State of California, and we have made no final decision as to the course of action to be followed if a deficiency is asserted.